gitlabhq/gitlabhq/qa/docs/best_practices.md

 **The takeaways here are:**

 - Building state through the GUI is time consuming and it's not sustainable as the test suite grows.
-- When depending only on the GUI to create the application's state and tests fail due to front-end issues, we can't rely on the test failures rate, and we generates a higher rate of test flakiness.
+- When depending only on the GUI to create the application's state and tests fail due to front-end issues, we can't rely on the test failures rate, and we generate a higher rate of test flakiness.

-Now that we are aware of all of it, [let's go create some tests](writing_tests_from_scratch.md).
+Now that we are aware of all of it, [let's go create some tests](writing_tests_from_scratch.md#this-document-covers-the-following-items).